Gabriel Dumont (Métis leader): Military actions and conflicts

 Dumont was first introduced to plains warfare at the young age of 13 in 1851, where he fought in the Battle of Grand Coteau against the much larger contingent of Yankton Sioux.
 Dumont's actions in that conflict included defending a large Métis encampment against the advances of a Dakota war party.

-In 1862, at the age of 24, Dumont served as the intermediary between the Métis and the Dakota whilst being accompanied by his father.
+In 1862, at the age of 24, Dumont served as the intermediary between the Métis and the Dakota whilst being accompanied by his father Isadore Dumont and uncle Jean Baptise Dumont.
 Later on, Dumont helped to sign a treaty with the Blackfoot, an action that led to a long state of peace with the traditional enemies of the Métis.

-Although he was considered one of the figureheads of the Métis movement at the time, Dumont was not involved in the Red River Resistance that took place from 1869 to 1870.
+Although he was considered one of the figureheads of the Métis movement at the time, Dumont was not involved in the Red River Rebellion that took place from 1869 to 1870.
 However, Dumont did move quickly to Fort Garry in order to offer his military assistance during Colonel Garnet Wolseley's movement on the area.

-Around the time of 1885, the North-West Resistance broke out.
+Around the time of 1885, the North-West Rebellion broke out.
 Dumont's army of 300 Métis soldiers organized near Duck Lake on 26 March, and conflict broke out between the ranks of the Métis and the North-West Mounted Police later that day.
 Among the dead on the Métis side was Dumont's brother, Isidore – the victim of a botched parley attempt.
-Dumont was dealt a glancing blow to his head from a stray bullet during the battle, cutting an artery, and was thereafter confined to nursing his injury while the rest of the North-West Resistance played out.
+Dumont was dealt a glancing blow to his head from a stray bullet during the battle, cutting an artery, and was thereafter confined to nursing his injury while the rest of the North-West Rebellion played out.
 However, this injury suffered during the Duck Lake confrontation did not prevent Dumont from leading his soldiers.

 Dumont also played a key role in discovering the traitors within the Saskatchewan Métis.
-In particular, Dumont was a part of the arrest of Alexander Monkman.
+In particular, Dumont was a part of the arrest of Albert Monkman.
 Dumont ensured the safety of Louis Riel by jumping in front of Monkman's revolver when he pulled it on Riel, leading to Monkman's quick arrest.
 Dumont was acutely aware that more Canadian troops led by General Frederick Middleton were streaming towards their location.
 In order to combat the advancing threat, Dumont proposed a campaign of terror that focused on uprooting railroads and prolonged periods of violence against Canadian soldiers.
 Riel was more inclined towards a peaceful resolution to proceedings, and Dumont deferred to Riel's judgements.